Towards Selecting the Informative Alternative Relational Query Plans for Database Education: tips for Database Education

-\textbf{US 1: Survey.} We presented 30 predefined queries on IMDb to all volunteers.
-A list of returned alternative plans is shown to the participants for their feedback.
-For our study, we generate the alternative plans using \textsc{arena}, \textsc{cost}, and \textsc{random}.
-All these plans can be visualized using the \textsc{arena} \textsc{gui}.
-A participant can click on any returned alternative plan and \textsc{arena} will immediately plot it and the \textsc{qep} side-by-side, where the tree structure, physical operator of each node, as well as the estimated cost at each node are presented.
-Moreover, each different node representing different operator or same operator with different cost in an alternative plan is highlighted in red or green, respectively.
-Volunteers were allowed to take their own time to explore the alternative plan space.
-Finally, they were asked to fill up a survey form, which consists of a series of questions as described below.
-Where applicable, every subject is asked to give a rating in the Likert scale of 1-5 with higher rating indicating greater agreement to the affirmative response to the question or the technique/setting.
-We also instructed them that there is no correlation between the survey outcome and their grades.
-In the following, we report the key results.
+\textbf{US 1: Survey.} We presented 30 predefined IMDb queries to all volunteers, who then viewed the returned \textsc{aqp}s for feedback.
+For our study, we generated \textsc{aqp}s using \textsc{tips}, \textsc{cost}, and \textsc{random}; all plans can be visualized in \textsc{tips-gui}.
+Participants could click any \textsc{aqp} to see it plotted side-by-side with the \textsc{qep}, showing the tree structure, each node’s physical operator, and estimated cost.
+Volunteers could take as much time as they wished to explore the alternative plans.
+They then completed a survey with several questions.\eat{ In \textit{Q1} and \textit{Q2}, participants indicated whether they found the method useful for improving their understanding in the database systems course.} Where applicable, each subject gave a rating on a 1–5 Likert scale, with higher values indicating stronger agreement with the affirmative statement.
+We emphasized that survey responses would not affect their grades.
+Below, we report the key results.

-\textit{Q1: Compared to traditional modes of learning (textbook, lectures, off-the-shelf \textsc{rdbms)}, does \textsc{arena} increase your understanding of the \textsc{qep} selection process?} Figure~\ref{subfig:q1} plots the results of the responses to this question.
-Observe that 44 participants agree that the alternative plans returned by \textsc{arena} increase their understanding.\eat{ None thinks that there is no positive impact.}
+\textit{Q1: Is \textsc{tips} useful in supporting their learning?} Fig.~\ref{subfig:q1} plots the results of the corresponding responses.
+Observe that 44 participants agree that it is useful for their learning.\eat{ None thinks that there is no positive impact.}